KIM-1: History

-As the system became more popular one of the common additions was the Tiny BASIC programming language.
+As the system became more popular, one of the common additions was the Tiny BASIC programming language.
 This required an easy memory expansion; "all of the decoding for the first 4 K is provided right on the KIM board.
 All you need to provide is 4 K more of RAM chips and some buffers."
 The hard part was loading the BASIC from cassette tape—a 15-minute, error-prone ordeal.

 Rockwell International—who second-sourced the 6502, along with Synertek—released their own microcomputer in one board in 1978, the AIM-65.
 The AIM included a full ASCII keyboard, a 20-character 14-segment alphanumeric LED display, and a small cash register-like printer.
 A debug monitor was provided as standard firmware for the AIM, and users could also purchase optional ROM chips with an assembler and a Microsoft BASIC interpreter to choose from.

 Finally, there was the Synertek SYM-1 variant, which could be said to be a machine halfway between the KIM and the AIM; it had the KIM's small display, and a simple membrane keyboard of 29 keys (hex digits and control keys only), but provided AIM-standard expansion interfaces and true RS-232 (voltage level as well as current loop mode supported).

 Description

 The KIM-1 consisted of a single printed circuit board with all the components on one side.
-It included three main ICs; the MCS6502 CPU, and two MCS6530 Peripheral Interface/Memory Devices.
-Each MCS6530 comprises a mask programmable 1024 x 8 ROM, a 64 x 8 RAM, two 8 bit bi-directional ports, and a programmable interval timer.
+It included three main ICs; the MCS6502 CPU and two MCS6530 Peripheral Interface/Memory Devices.
+Each MCS6530 comprises a mask programmable 1024 × 8 ROM, a 64 × 8 RAM, two eight-bit bi-directional ports, and a programmable interval timer.
 The KIM-1 brochure said "1 K BYTE RAM" but it actually had 1152 bytes.
-The memory was composed of eight 6102 static RAMs (1024 x 1 bits) and the two 64 byte RAMs of the MCS6530s.
+The memory was composed of eight 6102 static RAMs (1024 × 1 bits) and the two 64-byte RAMs of the MCS6530s.
 In the 1970s memory sizes were expressed in several ways.
 Semiconductor manufacturers would use a precise memory size such as 2048 by 8 and sometimes state the number of bits (16384).
 Mini and mainframe computers had various memory widths (8 bits to over 36 bits) so manufacturers would use the term "words", such as 4K words.
 The early hobbyist computer advertisements would use both "words" and "bytes".
 It was common to see "4096 words", "4K (4096) words" and "4 K bytes".
 The term KB was unused or very uncommon.
 The KIM-1 was introduced in the April 1976 issue of BYTE and the advertisement stated "1 K BYTE RAM" and "2048 ROM BYTES".

 Also included were six 7-segment LEDs (similar to those on a pocket calculator) and a 24-key calculator-type keypad.

 Many of the pins of the I/O portions of the 6530s were connected to two connectors on the edge of the board, where they could be used as a serial system for driving a Teletype Model 33 ASR and paper tape reader and punch.